 LLCs may also elect to file form 1120 to be taxed like a corporation.
 High-profit LLCs usually utilize this tax option.
 Over the course of an LLC’s lifespan, members may file to change their initial tax designation (form 8832 to elect corporate tax status) at most once every 5 years.
 Having several options for how LLCs are taxed makes them a great choice for a variety of businesses.

 An LLC can be owned by an individual, multiple members, or even another organization.
 It’s up to the LLC member(s) to decide if the organization is member-managed vs manager-managed, how profits are divided, and what routine responsibilities look like.

 These terms are laid out in an LLC operating agreement or a single-member LLC operating agreement: useful tools for designating daily operations and decision-making protocols, as well as simplifying the process of opening business bank accounts or obtaining legal assistance.

 LLCs may not be the best option for all business types.
 Let’s look at some of the drawbacks:

 Start-up and Maintenance Fees

 Because LLCs are registered with the state government, business owners have to pay initial filing fees, as well as possible annual fees or additional taxes.
-In many states these fees are minimal, especially when we compare LLCs to corporations, which are pricier and have more filing requirements.
+In many states these fees are minimal, especially when we compare LLCs vs corporations, which are pricier and have more filing requirements.

 Because LLCs function at the state level, requirements vary along with formation costs.
 LLC owners need to file the correct documents with their Secretary of State’s office and pay the correct fees on time.
 Luckily, most state governments have online guides that make the paperwork more straightforward.

 Sole Proprietorship Pros and Cons